 What steps have you taken to help mature your ERM program?
 What worked and what didn’t?

 Please feel free to share your experience in the comments section below or join the conversation on LinkedIn.

 I can speak from personal experience on each of these 3 options since I used them in my former role as an ERM director for a $7+ billion property insurance company.
 While they were all helpful to a degree, I felt each had their downsides.

 After all, we all have goals to achieve this year.
-Do you have the resources you need to achieve your ERM goals for 2018?
+Do you have the resources you need to achieve your ERM goals for this year?